runtimeverification/haskell-backend/design-decisions/2018-07-25 Attributes as patterns.md

 Sometimes we may
-want to refer to user-defined symbols, e.g. we may use the `unit` attribute to specify the neutral element for an operation, and we may want to use this attribute both for the operation symbol declaration and for the axioms that make it a neutral element.
+want to refer to user-defined symbols, e.g. we may use the `unit` attribute to specify the neutral element for an symbol, and we may want to use this attribute both for the symbol declaration and for the axioms that make it a neutral element.

-Similarly, we may want to use an `operation` attribute with an operation symbol as argument to, say, link an associativity axiom with an operation.
+Similarly, we may want to use an `refersTo` attribute with a symbol as argument to, say, link an associativity axiom with the symbol.

 However, we can't tell what's the general structure of an attribute.